benracine/functional-purity-toy/readme.md

 ## Functional purity meets OO

-This is just a little exploration into how easy or hard it is to separate JavaScript(/node) code into a collection of mostly pure little functions.
+This is basically just a tiny exploration into using lexical closures as a minimum viable langugage feature to start to code in an object-oriented style.

-Any and all comments welcome.

-I recently updated it be more ES6 friendly.

-I also wrapped it up into what is kinda sorta OO code, but not really.

 ## Quick start

 `$ npm install`

 `$ npm start`

+Some internal tests should pass.

+You should find out which states might be best for homesteading.
+Or, at least ones that are popular in one particular social media group.